 In addition to being available in Rackspace data centers, the RPC-VMware product is also available in customer's own, or 3rd party, data centers.

-RPC-VMware has the same functionality outside, as it has in a Rackspace data center.
-Rackspace provides and supports the networking, including redundant connections back to Rackspace, to enable a seamless support experience for the customer.
+External instances of RPC-VMware provide the same functionality as it would in a Rackspace data center.
+Rackspace provides and supports the networking, including redundant connections back to Rackspace to enable a seamless support experience for the customer.

 Rackspace teams perform the hardware troubleshooting at the customer or 3rd party data center and have partnered with hardware vendors for hardware replacement.